Rotem Sela

 Rotem Sela (רותם סלע-רוטר; born 16 August 1983) is an Israeli model, television presenter, and actress who starred as Noa Hollander on the Israeli television series Beauty and the Baker (2013–2021) and co-hosted the singing reality show Rising Star since 2014.
 In 2022, she was described by Haaretz as "the most successful actress in Israel right now."

 In 2023, she began starring in A Body That Works, Israel's highest-rated drama of that year.
 She won Best Actress at Series Mania for her role and was also a Best Actress nominee for the Awards of the Israeli Television Academy.
+In 2026, she was awarded the Best Supporting Actress in a Comedy award at the Awards of the Israeli Television Academy for her role in the second season of Bloody Murray (2022-present).

 Early life

-Rotem Sela (רותם סלע) was born and raised in Kiryat Haim, Haifa, Israel to Liora and Avraham Sela.
+Rotem Sela (רותם סלע) was born and raised in Kiryat Haim, Haifa, Israel to Liora (Shaulski), a teacher and Avraham, a CEO of a medical equipment company.
 She is of Polish-Jewish descent and Turkish-Jewish descent.
-She is the youngest daughter and her elder sister is Tal Sela.
 Sela's family moved to Caesarea, Israel, when Sela was 17.

 She was enlisted to the Israel Defense Forces (IDF), serving for three years as a clerk for the Israeli Navy.

 She graduated in 2011 with a degree in law and business administration from the IDC Herzliya college in Herzliya, Israel, and subsequently passed the bar.